-First-principles simulation of chemical reactions at the solid-liquid interface With the growing concern for environmental issues, there is a need to significantly improve the performance and durability of energy-related devices such as fuel cells and storage batteries.
-We run simulations of chemical reactions that occur in these devices at the microscale to understand the reaction mechanisms from a quantum mechanics perspective.
+First-principles simulation of chemical reactions at the solid-liquid interface chemical reactions that occur in these devices at the microscale to understand the reaction mechanisms from a quantum mechanics perspective.
 The simulation results are used in the design of devices and development of materials to improve device performance.
-We are also developing computational methods and
+We are also developing computational methods and programs for the simulations, and the code for these has been released in the form of open-source software used widely by researchers both in Japan and abroad.